 Kirsten is a member of the Playwrights Guild of Canada.
 RADIOLAND '48 was developed at Lunchbox Theatre (Calgary)and Theatre One (Nanaimo).
 She has written and performed several solo plays: ALL MY DAY JOBS published in ONE FOR THE ROAD (Signature Editions) and THE KIRSTEN VAN RITZEN SHOW - for which she was named "Best Solo Comedy Artist".
 Her novel THE COMEDY DIVA DIARIES is available thru major book retailers. www.comedydivadiaries.com

 Kirsten teaches workshops in acting and improv to both recreational and post-secondary students.
 She has taught at York University (dance), Randolph Academy, Vancouver Theatresports, St. Albert Children's Theatre, The Second City Training Workshop Centre, Pacific Film and New Media Academy, Victoria Academy of Dramatic Arts and more.

 Producer & Director

 Ian has worked in the entertainment industry for three decades as a writer, producer and performer.

-Ian won the 2004 Stephen Leacock Medal for Humour for his novel VILLAGE OF THE SMALL HOUSES, and is co-author with brother Will Ferguson of the best- selling humour book HOW TO BE A CANADIAN: EVEN IF YOU ALREADY ARE ONE, which was shortlisted for the Leacock and won the CBA Libris Award for Best Non-fiction Book of 2002.
-Ian wrote and directed two dozen plays as Artistic Director of Edmonton's Union Theatre, as well as numerous sketch comedy shows such as SPRING THAW and P.S.
-YOU GOTTA WONDER.
+Ian is the author of THE SURVIVAL GUIDE TO B.C.
+(Heritage House) and TRUDEAU ON TRUDEAU (Simon Schuster).
+Ian won the 2004 Stephen Leacock Medal for Humour for VILLAGE OF THE SMALL HOUSES; and is co-author (with brother Will Ferguson) of the best- selling humour book HOW TO BE A CANADIAN: EVEN IF YOU ALREADY ARE ONE - shortlisted for the Leacock Medal and winner of the CBA Libris Award for Best Non-fiction Book of 2002.